krzkrzkrz/elm.foo.pub/arch/index.md

 127.0.1.1 foopub.localdomain myhostname
 ```

-Creating a new initramfs is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.
+[Dont need to do this] Creating a new initramfs is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.
 But just run it anyways

 ```shell